 What does the perfect arbitration agreement look like?
-If you are seeking one agreement that will be ideal across-the-board, there is no such thing.
-Of course, there are provisions that probably should be in your agreement, but not as many as you might think.
-For example, what about a loser-pays attorneys’ fees provision?
-It depends.
-Can your small-business client afford to pay the corporate defendant’s outside counsel if you lose?
-In an era when big-firm partners sometimes bill over $1,000 an hour, the answer may be no.
+If you are seeking one agreement that will be ideal across the board, there is no such thing.
+Of course, there are provisions that should be in your arbitration agreement.

 Before discussing how to draft the perfect arbitration agreement, we should consider some of the arbitration’s imperfections.

 Beginning in the last half of the 20th century, businesses of all kinds sought relief from litigation.
 The public trial had become a beast.
-It was publicly damaging, a take-no-prisoners affair with endless discovery and appellate processes.
-Participants were burdened by high cost, endless delays, and untold disruption to daily operations and important relationships.
-The 1990s, in particular, saw a ninefold increase in legal costs, a lack of effort at case management, and a perceived decline in legal professionalism.
+Participants were burdened by high costs, endless delays, and untold disruption.

 In response, Fortune 1000 companies, began institutionalizing the use of alternative dispute resolution, particularly arbitration and mediation, praising their self-determination, confidentiality, cost savings, speed, and the preservation of relationships.
 Use of arbitration and mediation are often required by contract, but may also be chosen after litigation begins.

 Congress, faced with huge case backlogs in the Federal courts, responded by more closely monitoring case progress and requiring the use of court-connected mediation and arbitration.
 State courts soon followed suit.
-Additionally, Congress and the Federal courts strongly supported the use and enforceability of alternative dispute resolution, only stepping in on limited grounds to ensure fairness.
+Additionally, Congress and the Federal courts strongly supported the use and enforceability of alternative dispute resolution.
 Even then, the validity of arbitration provisions is usually upheld.

 State courts, faced with the same overwhelming burdens of protracted litigation, have been equally supportive of arbitration when construing analogous state law.
 Internationally, treaties concerning arbitration mean that arbitration awards are often more easily enforceable abroad than judgments of a United States court.

 Arbitration traditionally had neither discovery nor motion practice.
-This was one of its attractions.
 Approximately 50% of the cost of litigation is caused by document discovery alone.
-Retrieving, reviewing, and producing electronically stored data can add millions of dollars to the cost of a case.
+Producing electronically stored data can add millions of dollars to the cost of a case.

 Sadly, all of this effort and expense is of limited utility: The ratio of documents produced to documents admitted as evidence is roughly 1000 to 1.
 Nevertheless, arbitration counsel continues to push for more and more discovery, sometimes even insisting that the Federal Rules of Civil Procedure be applied.

-Of course, such a review adds significantly to the cost time, and complexity of arbitration.
-While arbitrators could conceivably rein in the so-called “judicialization” of the arbitration process, most do not, both to protect the award from later vacatur and to avoid offending valuable clients.
-Arbitration has become the “new litigation,” often as complicated, costly, and time-consuming as civil litigation and trial.
-The promise of arbitration as a speedy and economical alternative to trial has been broken.
+Such a review adds to the cost and complexity of arbitration.
+While arbitrators could rein in the so-called “judicialization” of the arbitration process, most do not, both to protect the award from later vacatur and to avoid offending valuable clients.
+Arbitration has become the “new litigation,” often as complicated as civil litigation.
+The promise of arbitration as a speedy alternative has been broken.

-2. Reviving arbitration’s promise — the role of the perfect arbitration agreement
+2. The role of the perfect arbitration agreement

 What do arbitration’s failings have to do with the perfect arbitration agreement?
-Simply this: Arbitration is a matter of contract, and a carefully drafted arbitration agreement defines (or rather can define) who will administer the arbitration, what disputes will be decided by arbitration, the powers and duties of the arbitrator or arbitrators, the applicable law to be applied, what relief may be awarded by the arbitrators, the choice of venue, who bears costs, when (if ever) court determinations are required during arbitration, what discovery (if any ) is to be allowed, what law and motion practice will be permitted, and perhaps a mechanism for reviewing the award on the merits.
+Arbitration is a matter of a contract, and a carefully drafted arbitration agreement defines who will administer the arbitration, what disputes will be decided by arbitration, the powers, and duties of the arbitrator, the law to be applied, what relief may be awarded, the choice of venue, costs when court determinations are required during the arbitration.
 While the courts will demand fundamental fairness, otherwise party autonomy is paramount.

-3. Considering the business goals of the client in drafting the arbitration agreement.
+3. Business goals in drafting the arbitration agreement.

 - Maintaining a cordial ongoing business relationship despite disputes over some matters.